Water Chemistry Water Chemistry — How to Lower CYA (Stabilizer) in Pool - Complete Guide

 Proper CYA levels depend on your chlorination method:

 Higher CYA levels require proportionally higher free chlorine levels to maintain sanitation effectiveness.
-Use the FC/CYA chart to determine proper free chlorine targets based on your CYA level.
+Use the all-in-one pool calculator to determine proper free chlorine targets based on your CYA level.

 Common Mistakes to Avoid